 - Allow him to suck for comfort; we tried a dummy and that didn’t work, so we helped him find his thumb.
 That worked a treat, though it’s not quite as easy to stop thumb sucking as it is if they have a dummy of course…

 - Put him to sleep on his tummy; this wasn’t the advice of the doctor’s – this was us trying to stay sane.
 I know it won’t be for everyone.
 We did get a monitor with a sensor though that worked brilliantly.
 However, this combined with the raising of his cot did give us a bit of a problem one night, but that’s for another post…

 Just a little medicine and a syringe, but it changed our lives.
 And most importantly, our little boy wasn’t in pain anymore.

 He was only 8 weeks old, so I am one of the lucky ones.
 I know many other mothers, often first time mums, who have suffered with their babies longer because some professionals find it so hard to trust a new mums instinct.
 Particularly in the case of silent reflux where vomiting is absent, or where the Infant Gaviscon just doesn’t agree with their little ones, or the reflux needs stronger medication.

-In the next few weeks I am going to be hosting a series of blog posts about reflux in babies.
+If you are looking for posts about reflux check out our series of blog posts about reflux in babies.
 I hope that it will give other new mums, or even some old ones like me, the ammunition needed when talking to health visitors about it.
 I know some health visitors are happy to listen, but there are others that dismiss it as the ramblings of over-protective, neurotic new mothers.
 Some other mothers who have experienced the problems reflux can cause will be coming over here to share their experiences too.